YOUR TRAVEL AND LEISURE LAW TEAM

 Nick Goodchild

 In his spare time Nick is a keen golfer, and of course loves to travel.
-He has lived in France, Spain, Chile and Argentina, and his favourite city is Buenos Aires, where he learned to dance the tango.
+He has travelled extensively in Europe and South America.

 Conor Askins